[wpforms id="406" title="false" description="false"]

 • Rt 27 between Eustis and the Chain of Ponds

 I’ve been to Rangeley and didn’t see any moose at the time.
-On another trip, we were in New Hampshire and decided to take a moose safari and they brought us into the Rangeley area and we did see moose on that trip.
+On another trip, we were in New Hampshire and decided to take a moose safari.
+They brought us into the Rangeley area and we did see moose on that trip.

 Cow moose in pond with calves

-When in moose country and you don’t see a moose why not take a moose safari.
-Many different types of tours are offered through the areas with the biggest moose population.
+When in moose country and you don’t see a moose why not take a moose safari?
+Many different types of tours are offered through the areas with a sizable moose population.
+Moose Tours offers the experience of a knowledgeable guide giving you the best chance to see these majestic moose.

-You can take a van tour, jeep tour, boat, and even canoe tours that offer close up experiences given by Maine guides.
+You can take a van tour, jeep tour, boat, and even canoe tours that offer close-up experiences with Maine guides.
 These folks know where to go to see moose.
 And although not guaranteed some offer another free tour if you don’t see moose.

 I’ve been on many moose tours through the years and my favorite was a van tour to several lakes then a canoe ride to get up close to the moose.
-Boy, what an experience and my whole family still talks about it today.
+Boy, what an experience, my whole family still talks about it today.

 We got to see a cow with 2 calves and even a bull moose.
-The guide was the best, reminded us of Daniel Boone (he had the hat) was very informative about moose and where they go and why.
+The guide was the best, reminded us of Daniel Boone (he had the hat) and was very informative about moose and where they go, and why.

-I would differently recommend this kind of tour when you’re in the Moosehead area.
+I would differently recommend this kind of tour when you’re in the Kennebec Valley area.
 We also did just a van tour and another time a boat tour but by far the canoe experience was the best.

-For information on moose safaris in the Moosehead Lake area check out this website.
+For information on moose safaris check out Visit Maine.

 Happy Moose Watching